Â

 Opting in for Part-Time Students

 Part-time students (less than nine credit hours per semester) and students beginning their studies in the winter are not automatically enrolled in the health and dental plan.
-If you wish to enroll yourself in the KSU Health & Dental plan, you must complete the opt in registration online at studentbenefits.ca or fill out this form and return it with your payment to the KSU office.
+If you wish to enroll yourself in the KSU Health & Dental plan, you must complete the opt in registration online at studentbenefits.ca or fill out this form and return it with your payment (cheque or e-transfer to fvp@ksu.ca) to the KSU office.

 You may opt-in your spouses and dependents for an additional fee.
-If you wish to enroll your dependent(s) or spouse in the KSU Health & Dental plan, you must complete the opt in registration online at studentbenefits.ca or fill out this form and return it with your payment to the KSU office.
+If you wish to enroll your dependent(s) or spouse in the KSU Health & Dental plan, you must complete the add dependants registration process online at at studentbenefits.ca or fill out this form and return it with your payment to the KSU office.

-PLEASE NOTE, STUDENTS MUST RE-ENROL THEIR DEPENDENTS EACH PLAN YEAR.
+PLEASE NOTE, STUDENTS MUST RE-ENROL THEIR DEPENDENTS EACH POLICY YEAR.
 DEPENDENTS ARE NOT AUTOMATICALLY CARRIED OVER.
 When completed, please submit the forms and payment to the KSU office.

 Submitting Claims & Direct Billing